Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 !!! danger "Danger"

-    When not provided with the correct `SchemaClassifier` type, the [Upstream](upstreams.md) will throw a `ClassifierTypeMismatch`
+    When not provided with the correct type of `SchemaClassifier`, the [Upstream](upstreams.md) will throw a `ClassifierTypeMismatch`

 Some [Upstreams](upstreams.md) will require you to use a custom `SchemaClassifier`.
-If such a usage is required, it will be most often stated in the upstreams `fetch` function documentation.
+If such a usage is required, it will most often be stated in the upstreams `fetch` function documentation.

 When using the `SchemaBuilder`, you can easily add a custom classifier with the `customClassifier` function.
-The following example will use the `HangarSchemaClassifier` for the `HangarUpstream`:

 !!! example